Elland Road: Religious events

 In 1987, 15,000 Jehovah's Witnesses held a three-day convention at Elland Road stadium.
-Elland Road hosted the annual Jehovah's Witness conventions until 2013 when they moved to the new First Direct Arena.
+Elland Road hosted the annual Jehovah's Witness conventions until 2013, when they moved to the new First Direct Arena.

 Transport

 The nearest railway station is Cottingley, although fans travelling will be more likely to arrive at Leeds Station, which is approximately 1.5 mi from the stadium.
 This is around a 35-minute walk, but taxis and buses run from outside the station to the ground.
 Visitors travelling by car can park in the ground's nearby car parks near M621 junction 1 or make use of limited space in surrounding streets.
-On match days there are special bus services direct to and from the stadium, usually departing from Sovereign Street near Leeds Station as well as regular local bus services.
+On match days, there are special bus services direct to and from the stadium, usually departing from Sovereign Street near Leeds Station, as well as regular local bus services.

 Leeds City Council have raised plans for a railway station on the Wakefield Line serving Elland Road but there are no time frames since capacity issues on the Wakefield Line and funding for a new station would need addressing.

 Attendance

 Leeds City

 In Leeds City's brief history, attendances were among the worst in the league.
 The club competed in the league for 15 years, from the 1905–06 season until its expulsion in the 1919–20 season.
 The club was poorly financed throughout that period.
-Association football was a new concept in the area, which as traditionally a rugby league region.
+Association football was a new concept in the area, which was traditionally a rugby league region.
 Nonetheless, the club were, until the 2009 relegation of Luton Town, the highest-placed team not currently in the league in the all-time average attendance figures for the Football League and Premier League.
 In total, 1,944,365 people attended Elland Road for all the matches played by the club, giving an average figure of 10,234.

 Leeds United

 Leeds United was formed shortly after City's dissolution and entered the league in the 1920–21 season.
 By this time, football had established itself and in its first season, the average attendance was over 16,000.
 As of the 2021–22 season, 51,495,892 have attended all of Leeds United's matches combined, which gives an average of 25,956.
-This figure is the 10th highest average in England.
+This figure is the tenth highest average in England.
 The table gives a summary of the attendance figures of all Leeds United's league games in every season since the turn of the century.